Association of Student Affairs Professionals (ASAP)

 Food and Racial Equity Collective (FARE)

-The Association of The Food and Racial Equity (F.A.R.E.)
-Collective is a space for self-identified students of color in the Food Studies MA program at NYU.
-Their goal is to create grounds for socio-political dialogue, self-empowerment, and movement building for a socially just food system.
+The Food and Racial Equity (F.A.R.E.)
+Collective is a space for self-identified graduate students of color in the Food Studies MA program at NYU Steinhardt.
+They aim to create grounds for socio-political dialogue, self-empowerment, and movement building for a socially just food system.

 International Education Student Board